ppanero/udemy-modern-react-with-redux/Modern React with Redux/README.md

 ## Troubleshooting

 - Events are propagated to the parents if the child does not have an event handler.
 For example in the modals, use ``stopPropagation`` to solve this issue.

+- Callback functions have to be defined as arrow funtions to be able to be hooked and mantain the corresponding context (e.g. reference to ``this``).